gustavo249/challenge-javafx/README.md

 ![bitbucket.png](https://bitbucket.org/repo/bApLBb/images/1070562783-bitbucket.png)
 ### **Deve conter** ###

 - __List of repositories__.
-Example call in API: `https://api.github.com/search/repositories?q=language:Java&sort=stars&page=1`
+Example call in API: `https://api.github.com/search/repositories?q=language:Java&sort=stargazers_count&page=1`
   * Pagination on the list screen (incrementing the `page` parameter).
   * Each repository should display Repository Name, Repository Description, Author Name / Photo, Number of Stars, Number of Forks
   * When touching an item, you should bring the Pull Requests list from the repository
 - __Pull Requests from a repository__.
 Example call in API: `https://api.github.com/repos/<criador>/<repositório>/pulls`
-  * Each item on the list should display Name / Photo of the PR author, PR Title, Date of PR and Body of PR
+  * Each item on the list should display Name / Photo of the PR owner, PR Title, Date of PR and Body of PR
   * When touching an item, you should open in the browser the page of the Pull Request in question

 ### **The solution MUST contain** ##